 Business Services is UNH's student billing office.
 They initiate billing, process payments, loans, and scholarships, and counsel students relative to their financial obligations.
 On Business Services’ webpage, students can view tuition costs and read more about how to pay their bill while accessing other important information related to the billing and payment processes.

-For UNH Manchester Students, visit the Manchester Business Services Office webpage for more information.
+For UNH Manchester Students, visit the Manchester Business Services Office for more information.

 UNH’s Financial Aid Office can help students understand the different types of financial aid available to them and guide them through the process of applying for aid and filling out the Department of Education’s FAFSA Form.

-For UNH Manchester Students, visit the Manchester Financial Aid Office webpage for more information.
+For UNH Manchester Students, visit the Manchester Financial Aid Office for more information.

 Welcome to the UNH Graduate School

 UNH’s main campus, Durham is just an hour north of Boston and an hour south of the White Mountains.
 It's easily accessible by many means of transportation, including Amtrak train (we have our very own station right on campus).
 The main UNH website provides a virtual tour of the campus, as well as directions and campus maps.

 UNH’s Manchester campus, housed in the historic Pandora Mill building, is located in the heart of the region’s cultural, economic and entertainment activity.
 UNH Manchester hosts the following UNH Online programs: Cybersecurity Policy & Risk Management M.S., Global Conflict & Human Security M.S., National Security Intelligence Analysis M.S. and the Data Science Graduate Certificate.